 How to track alcohol macros, simplified for ya!
 I break it al down for you in this post.
 Keep reading for the quick add alcohol macro calculator and macro cheat sheets for all your favorites drinks!

-Whether it’s summertime pool parties or holiday get-togethers, throughout the year there are always going to be fun celebrations where you might want to enjoy a yummy cocktail or two!
-If you’re new to macros, you might be wondering how to fit in a few drinks while sticking to your goals.
-Luckily, it’s pretty simple and just requires a bit of pre-planning!
+Whether it’s summertime pool parties or holiday get-togethers, throughout the year there are always going to be social situations where you might want to enjoy a few yummy alcoholic beverages!
+If you’re new to macros, you might be wondering how to fit in a few alcoholic drinks while sticking to your goals.
+Luckily, it’s pretty simple and just requires a bit of pre-planning and a little math!
 Let’s dive in!

 THE FOURTH MACRONUTRIENT

 You’ll often hear alcohol coined as the “fourth” macronutrient.
 As you know, we have carbs, fats, and proteins that all foods are broken down into in our bodies.
 Each macronutrient serves a purpose in how our bodies are fueled and work together to provide our body with the energy and nutrients we need to live our best healthy life.
 To read more on the purpose each of these three macronutrients serve, I recommend reading The Science of Fat Loss: What are “Macros” and Tracking Macros vs. Just Tracking Calories.

 So, how does alcohol fit in?

 Unfortunately, despite its “fun” benefits, alcohol does not provide our bodies with any nutrients.
 However, it does still contain calories, and those calories need to be accounted for when tracking macros.

 As a reminder, there are 4 calories per gram of carbohydrates and protein.
 There are 9 calories per gram of fat.